martinchernyavskiy/Notes/CS/CS 544/Week1/Caching.md

 ## Cache
 ?
+- *Storing data in a temporary storage area to enable faster access to that data in the future*
 - CPUs can have small memory built in for data accessed frequently
 	- This decreases the latency it takes to read from RAM